 Well, it may work differently given the type and its installation method:

 Ignition Wire Kill Switch: The mechanism disrupts the circuit of the ignition wire in such a way that unless the switch is turned on, the motor will not start.
+An ignition cut off switch works by preventing electrical current from reaching critical starting components.

 Fuel Line Kill Switch: This would cut off the fuel supply to the engine and, in essence, starve the engine from its fuel source needed for combustion.
+A fuel pump kill switch is a popular anti-theft option because it prevents fuel delivery without obvious signs of tampering.

-Battery Disconnect Switch: Installed typically in complement with other types, this would completely disconnect the battery from the electrical system.
 Here at Precision Diesel Repair, we recommend a professional installation so that the system integrates with the existing mechanisms in your truck.
 Additionally, when tampering with the electrical system of any vehicle, things should be done correctly to avoid inflicting damage or other problems on your truck.

 Types of Kill Switches